Support functions for model extensions

 where the data are randomly generated or permuted, and in cases where

-several datasets are processed in one step (e.g., using dplyr
+several datasets are processed in one step (e.g., using dplyr).

 In those cases, users should be careful to provide the actual data

-used to fit the model in the data
+used to fit the model in the data argument.

 Details

-To create a reference grid, the ref_grid
+To create a reference grid, the ref_grid function needs to reconstruct

 the data used in fitting the model, and then obtain a matrix of linear